torproject/sbws/docs/source/man_sbws.ini.rst

   nickname = STR
     A human-readable string with chars in a-zA-Z0-9 to identify the scanner.
     (Default: IDidntEditTheSBWSConfig)
+  country = STR
+    ISO 3166-1 alpha-2 country code.
-  download_toofast = INT
+    (Default: AA, a non existing country to detect it was not edited) download_toofast = INT
     Limits on what download times are too fast/slow/etc. (Default: 1) download_min = INT